HoangTuan110/ekam/README.md

 To run Ekam without compiling: `python main.py`

-Compile Ekam and run it: `python main.py ply b; ./ekam`
+To compile Ekam and run it (warning: can be quite long): `python main.py ply b; ./ekam`

 ## Author and License